Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Analysis of the transition : slowly-varying obstacles

 We first briefly describe the case of an {\em attractive} potential ($u_m<0$).
-Eq.~(\ref{bvsrho}) predicts that the fluid density goes up the high density branch as $V(y)$ becomes more negative.
-The flow should undergo a transition if $u_m$ is large enough for the top of the high density branch to be reached, since the branch cannot be followed beyond its top.
-This transition is indeed confirmed in numerical simulations of Eq.~(\ref{eq2}) (Fig.~S1).
-As for repulsive potentials, when $\vert u_m\vert$ is larger than the critical one, the flow is stationary and, above the transition the fluid density in the wake of the obstacle is in the LD state.
+Eq.~(\ref{bvsrho}) predicts that the fluid density goes up the high density branch in Fig.~(\ref{adiaana.fig}, as $V(y)$ becomes more negative.
+The flow should undergo a transition if $\vert u_m\vert $ is large enough for the top of the high density branch to be reached, since the branch cannot be followed beyond its top.
+This transition is indeed seen in numerical simulations of Eq.~(\ref{eq2}) even away for the slowly-varying potential limit, as shown for $\sigma=1$ in Fig.~\ref{fS1}.
+As for repulsive potentials, for small $\vert u_m\vert $, the flow is stationary and in the HD-state in the wake of the obstacle (Fig.~\ref{fS1}a).
+There is a transition for a critical amplitude $u_{m,1}$.
+When $\vert u_m\vert$ is larger than the critical amplitude $\vert u_{m,1}\vert $, the flow in the wake of the obstacle is in the LD-state.
+The transition has however a different character than for repulsive potentials.
+The HD-state solution disappears at $u_{m,1}$ presumably by merging with an unstable solution in a classical saddle-node bifurcation.
+The LD-state solution exists and is stable below below $u_{m,1}$.
+It disappears at $u_{m,2}$.
+Both solutions co-exist (Fig.~\ref{fS1}c) when $u_m$ stands in between the two critical amplitudes, for $u_{m,1}<u_m<u_{m,2}<0$, which is therefore an interval of flow bistability.